MarcoN16/noSQL-Project/README.md

 - What are the top 5 establishments with a RatingValue of 5, sorted by the lowest hygiene score, nearest to the restaurant, "Penang Flavours"?

 - How many establishments in each Local Authority area have a hygiene score of 0?
-Sort the results from highest to lowest, and list the top ten local authority areas
+The results are sorted from highest to lowest, and list the top ten local authority areas

 <img width="206" alt="lowest_hygiene_score" src="https://github.com/MarcoN16/nosql-challenge/assets/150491559/281b8e8a-d3e0-4b7b-815d-77a85280132c">